 - HDMI cables

-Latin America-based employees should continue to work with their Global Real Estate partners to identify critical needs.
-For procurement support, please reach out to Ariba.Expansion@verizon.com.
+Latin America: for Office Supplies, employees should continue to work with their Global Real Estate partners to identify critical needs.
+For essential IT equipment, reach out to VZBLATAM@one.verizon.com.

 For a thermometer purchase, please expense the item by placing “COVID-19” in the title of expense report with Accounts Payable.
 The purchase price should not exceed 18 USD.

-If you need to return an item you’ve ordered (laptop, monitor, and other accessory equipment), please hold on to your item.
+If you need to return an item you have ordered (Laptop, Monitor, and other accessory Equipment), please hold on to your item.
 We will provide instructions on returns shortly.
 We will not accept returns on the office supplies listed above.

 Fraudsters leverage events like COVID-19 to spread malware and steal credentials, including passwords and other sensitive information, through phishing.

 Our Verizon Corporate Information Security team and other law enforcement agencies want us to be on the lookout for scams.

 As a reminder, no Verizon employee should contact you requesting sensitive information like your username, password, DUO token, etc. They would also not reach out to you unsolicited to redirect you to any unfamiliar websites.
 As we begin to return to office, you may receive official Verizon emails and text messages with procedures for checking in.
 Please leverage the knowledge below, to avoid scams.